 • Step 1: High-dose prednisone (oral or intermittent intravenous in acute cases).

-• Step 3: If steps 1 and 2 fail, try high-dose intravenous immunoglobulin.
+• Step 3: If step 1 fails or is not sufficiently effective, high-dose intravenous immunoglobulin.

 Treatment for calcinosis remains difficult.
-Attempts with alendronate (92), probenecid (58), or diltiazem thought to be promising, offer limited help.
+Attempts with alendronate (99), probenecid (65), or diltiazem thought to be promising, offer limited help.

 Dermatomyositis can occur in the last trimester of pregnancy or during the puerperium, but it is not known whether pregnancy is responsible for triggering the disease.
-Pregnant women with dermatomyositis have been treated with steroids and have delivered normal but small babies (26), although miscarriages and stillborn babies have been reported.
+Pregnant women with dermatomyositis have been treated with steroids and have delivered normal but small babies (29), although miscarriages and stillborn babies have been reported.

 Marinos C Dalakas MD

 Dr. Dalakas of the National and Kapodistrian University of Athens Medical School in Greece and Thomas Jefferson University, Philadelphia, Pennsylvania received speaker honoraria and consultancy fees from Alexion, Argenx, Grifols, CSL, Sanofi, and UCB.See Profile